InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Experiments

 \subsection{Ablation Study}

-\textbf{Adaptability of high-level planning.} Is our framework adaptable across different large language models (LLMs)?
-As illustrated in Table~\ref{table:llm}, our analysis contains two types of language models: GPT-4~\cite{chatgpt}, which is accessible through APIs and operates as a black box model; and Llama-2~\cite{touvron2023llama}, which is an open-source model.
-We demonstrate that language models with large parameters exhibit very high accuracy in responding to questions tailored to our prompts, thereby validating the framework's adaptability.
+\textbf{Adaptability of High-Level Planning.} Is our framework adaptable across different large language models (LLMs)?
+As illustrated in Table~\ref{table:llm}, our analysis contains two types of language models: GPT-4~\cite{chatgpt}, which is accessible through APIs and operates as a black box model; and Llama-2~\cite{touvron2023llama}, an open-source model.
+We demonstrate that language models with large parameters exhibit very high accuracy in responding to questions tailored to our prompts, validating the framework's adaptability.

-\textbf{Effectiveness of text-to-motion with high-level planning.} In consistency with Table~\ref{tab:t2m_planning}, Fig.~\ref{fig:motiongpt} offers a qualitative comparison of text-to-motion results, contrasting outputs with and without augmentation by LLM-revised text descriptions.
-The comparison shows that motions generated without LLM-enhanced descriptions often fail to correspond with the intended text, if the text with the object description is not in the distribution of training data on HumanML3D~\cite{guo2022generating}.
-This underscores the LLM's critical role in bridging the gap in a zero-shot way.
-On the right-hand side of Fig.~\ref{fig:motiongpt}, we see that planning not only reduces the distributional gap in motion, but also directly reduces it in text.
-We visualize the CLIP~\cite{radford2021learning} features of descriptions on HumanML3D, our raw annotations, and the annotations processed by high-level planning.
-The text processed by the planning shows more similarity to the in-distributional text, where the average cosine similarity is $0.932$ over $0.913$ from the raw annotation.
+\textbf{Effectiveness of High-Level Planning with Low-Level Control.} In consistency with Table~\ref{tab:t2m_planning}, Figure~\ref{fig:motiongpt} offers a qualitative comparison of text-to-motion results, contrasting results with and without LLM-revised text descriptions.
+The comparison shows that motion generated without LLM-enhanced descriptions often fails to correspond to the intended text, if the text is too challenging, \textit{e.g.,} not in the distribution of HumanML3D~\cite{guo2022generating}, which is used to train text-to-motion models.
+This underscores the LLM's critical role in bridging the distribution gap.
+In Figure~\ref{fig:motiongpt}(b), we visualize the CLIP~\cite{radford2021learning} features of descriptions from HumanML3D, our raw annotations, and those processed by high-level planning.
+Quantitative evidence is provided in Table~\ref{table:hpq}.
+Text processed through high-level planning demonstrates greater similarity to the HumanML3D dataset.
+Additionally, we test on more challenging out-of-distribution text, selecting examples with an average cosine similarity to HumanML3D text of less than $0.85$.
+High-level planning successfully rephrases these texts, significantly increasing their similarity.
+For example, in Figure~\ref{fig:motiongpt}(a), the text ``Someone can be seen sitting on a yoga ball'' has a cosine similarity of $0.874$ to the closest in-distribution text, while the rephrased text after planning, ``A person is seated on an object,'' achieves a similarity of $0.958$.